MidnightDreamerX17/skill20/Trappings/NamedItems.md

 | 90 - 94 | Reinforced +5
 | 95 - 100 | Named non-cursed item of the same type.
 For example, a lance could be turned into Abel's Lance +5.

-Orb of Regret of the Exile (25,000 gold) - This orb must be targeted at yourself.
+Orb of Regret of the Exile (25,000 gold) - Orbs are single-use items.
+This orb must be targeted at yourself.
 You un-allocate 10,000 experience points.
-This could allow you to lose experience levels, forget skills completely, etc.
+This could allow you to lose experience levels, forget skills completely, etc. How quickly you can re-apply the experience points to other purposes depends on your GM.

-Orb of Scouring of the Exile (10,000 gold) - Removes all magical and psionic properties from an item, including curses.
+Orb of Scouring of the Exile (10,000 gold) - Orbs are single-use items.
+Removes all magical and psionic properties from an item, including curses.
 This cannot be used on named items.

-Orb of Transmutation of the Exile (2,000 gold) - This orb must be targeted at a non-magical and non-psionic item.
+Orb of Transmutation of the Exile (2,000 gold) - Orbs are single-use items.
+This orb must be targeted at a non-magical and non-psionic item.
 It makes the item into a reinforced +1 type.